Peanut Butter Chocolate Overnight Oats

 There is nothing better than waking up in the morning knowing there is a giant serving of overnight oatmeal waiting in the fridge that combines three of my favorite things - chocolate, peanut butter, and banana.
-These peanut butter cup overnight oats are easy to make, super filling, and seriously delicious.
+These Peanut Butter Chocolate Overnight Oats are easy to make, super filling, and seriously delicious.

-Plus since these overnight oats are sweetened with banana, the riper the better, they are free of refined sugars and a healthier option than premade packets.
+Plus since these overnight oats are sweetened with banana, they are free of refined sugars and a healthier option than premade packets.

 - 1/2 cup rolled oats